Dr. Lynn Gillette, President

-Dr. Lynn Gillette is President at Sierra Nevada College (SNC) in Incline Village, Nevada.
-He served in the capacity of Executive Vice President and Provost for 3 ½ years with responsibilities that encompassed academics and overseeing the registrar’s office, financial aid, information technology, admissions, student affairs, food services, library, and academic support services.
-The students at Sierra Nevada College selected him as Faculty Member of the Year for two years and Executive of the Year for two years.
-He has also been selected by the president for a special award for outstanding leadership and entrepreneurial thinking in 2011.
+Before assuming the presidency of SNC in 2011, Dr. Gillette served in the capacity of Executive Vice President and Provost for 3 ½ years, overseeing all academic departments and the registrar’s office, financial aid, information technology, admissions, student affairs, food services, library, and academic support services.
+The students at Sierra Nevada College selected him as Faculty Member of the Year twice and as Executive of the Year twice, and he earned a special award for outstanding leadership and entrepreneurial thinking in 2011.

 Dr. Gillette also serves as a faculty member in the Tulane University Executive MBA programs in New Orleans and Houston where he teaches Change Management.
 He has received nine outstanding teaching awards from Tulane.

 Prior to joining Sierra Nevada College, Dr. Gillette served as a Vice President at Spalding University.
 His areas of responsibility included institutional research and effectiveness, information technology, retention, academic support services, and compliance with the Southern Association of Colleges and Schools (SACS).
-He served as the university’s SACS accreditation liaison and led the institution’s highly successful reaffirmation of accreditation process.
+As the university’s SACS accreditation liaison he led the institution’s highly successful reaffirmation of accreditation process.
 In addition, Dr. Gillette taught economics courses to traditional and adult students.
 In 2006, he received the Spalding University Outstanding Teaching Award for Educating Adult Learners.

 Dr. Gillette has given over fifty presentations at professional conferences and to business executives on topics such as institutional effectiveness, accreditation, retention, leadership, change management, teaching excellence, and active learning.
 He has also served on over ten SACS accreditation on-site visiting teams, and he also serves as an accreditation evaluator for NWCCU.